-From starting out playing electric and acoustic guitars, Chris went on to explore various styles of music, and many other instruments including tin whistle, fiddle, shakuhachi, mandolin, dulcimer, bouzouki, crwth, bowed psaltery, hammered dulcimer, and others.
+Chris started out playing electric and acoustic guitars in blues, folk and rock music.
+He went on to explore various styles of music, and many other instruments including tin whistle, fiddle, shakuhachi, mandolin, dulcimer, bouzouki, bowed psaltery, hammered dulcimer, and others.

 Based in Wales, from the late 80's & throughout the 90's Chris played solo harp performances, including private bookings, public recitals and live background music, work with theatre productions, and events for CADW at many castles in Wales.
 He also did recording and live performance work for various projects, including recording and festival performances with nature poet and artist Clyde Holmes, plus session recording work for various studios and artists, and appearances on TV & radio programs.

 During this time he also played in a duo with uilleann piper Allan Moller, and they appeared at many folk clubs, festivals, arts centres, and other venues throughout the UK.
 At the time they were one of very few acts in the world playing the rare combination of uilleann pipes and Celtic harp together in a duo; the duo repertoire was mostly Irish music, with some Welsh and other Celtic material.
 Their appearances included headlining at Pontardawe International Music Festival Festival (1989 & 1990) and at the week-long Isle of Islay Celtic Festival for 2 years running (1990 & 1991), Glastonbury Celtic Festival (1991), and they played privately for H.M.
 The Queen on her first visit to Conwy Castle in 1991.